carolina-sv/BodyMassIndex-Calculator/README.md

 Fork the repository.
 Create a branch for your feature: git checkout -b my-feature.
 Submit your changes: git push origin my-feature.
 Open a Pull Request.

 ## 🛡️ Contact
-For questions or suggestions, please contact us: Developer Name
+For questions or suggestions, please contact us: Carolina Silva Viana.

 📧 Email: carollinasilva057@gmail.com